opf/openproject/docs/development/contribution-documentation/documentation-tool-setup/README.md

 ![image-20220525091734404](image-20220525091734404.png)

 Now you have fetched the latest changes from the main repository.
-Now you can fetch those changes in the GitHub desktop client by clicking "Fetch origin" in the main toolbar:
+Now you can fetch those changes in GitHub Desktop by clicking "Fetch origin" in the main toolbar:

 ![image-20220524204624785](image-20220524204624785.png)